Anuraag03/CMS_AutoEnroller/README.md

 **You can find a .exe named *cms_enroller.exe* in the dist/cms_enroller directory to run the script as an executable file without requiring to import modules or using an IDE**

 ### Future Plans for the Script:
- Improve the logic and creater a faster , smaller size script Auto organize the downloaded files into folder in specified directories Create a last minute preperation mode where every lecture ,tut sheet posted is downloaded and organized neatly into subject-wise folders
+ -Improve the logic and creater a faster , smaller size script -Auto organize the downloaded files into folder in specified directories -Create a last minute preperation mode where every lecture ,tut sheet posted is downloaded and organized neatly into subject-wise folders